 The Patrick Mulvey Scholarship was created in 2020, in honor of Pat’s retirement from MD Anderson and his contributions to NACCDO over the past 30 years.
 In addition to his amazing leadership at MD Anderson, Pat was instrumental in the founding of NACCDO and its growth from a small group getting together to talk shop over dinner to a sold-out national conference.
 The Patrick Mulvey Scholarship pays tribute to his legacy as a mentor to many and his service to NACCDO and the fundraising profession as a whole.

-The Patrick Mulvey Scholarship will be given out for the first-time in 2020 and will cover registration to this year’s sold-out conference and up to $1,000 in travel costs for one lucky person each year.
+The Patrick Mulvey Scholarship was given out for the first-time in 2020 and will cover registration to this year’s sold-out conference and up to $1,000 in travel costs for one lucky person from a member center each year.
 All applicants must be first-time conference attendees and must share why attending this conference would be meaningful to them and their cancer center at this point in time.
 Subsequent involvement with NACCDO by the recipient is encouraged.
 An applicant may apply even if already registered for the conference.

 Lisa Considine Service Award

 Please return the completed form to email@example.com by February 10, 2023.

 The Lisa Considine Service Award is presented each year at the NACCDO annual meeting to a member of NACCDO who has demonstrated great collegiality in their work with fellow members of the organization.
 The award recipient has shown commitment to their profession of development through mentoring, collaborating and participating with NACCDO colleagues to advance the organization’s mission, and who has gone beyond expected service to their fellow NACCDO colleagues.